fpirotti/lasPhotoCamSIM/README.md

     - cd build
     - cmake ../ (install cmake if you don't have it)
     - make
- - Compile lasHemisphericSIM :
+ - Compile lasPhotoCamSIM :
-    - go to the "example" directory in LASlib (<LAStools install dir>/LASlib/example) and copy/move the lasHemisphericSIM.cpp and lasHemisphericSIM.hpp files there.
+    - go to the "example" directory in LASlib (<LAStools install dir>/LASlib/example) and copy/move the lasPhotoCamSIM.cpp and lasPhotoCamSIM.hpp files there.
     - Open "Makefile" file and modify contents: